 Compose for MySQL

 MySQL is a fast, easy-to-use, and flexible RDBMS.
-As the central component of the LAMP (Linux, Apache, MySQL and PHP) web service model, it sports a number of connectors, including Python, PHP and C++ for development needs.
+As the central component of the LAMP (Linux, Apache, MySQL and PHP) web service model, it supports a number of connectors, including Python, PHP and C++ for development needs.
 MySQL is the most popular relational open source database in the world because of its flexibility and vast supported ecosystem.Try Compose for MySQL free for 30-days

 Every MySQL deployment on Compose is built in a highly-available, 3-node clustered configuration with one HAproxy portal to serve as a proxy and provide SSL support to the cluster.
 Compose for MySQL clusters consist of a leader and a follower member on separate machines in separate zones.